Zero-Tang/NoirVisor/README.md

 ## EFI Application and Runtime Driver
 Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
 Therefore, it is necessary to build a separate EFI Application.
 In this way, modern computer firmware will boot, and the application can load runtime driver into memory. \
-To build a EFI Runtime Driver and Application, you should NASM and TianoCore EDK II.
+To build a EFI Runtime Driver and Application, you should install NASM and TianoCore EDK II.
 To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`.
 Also, you should mount [EWDK11 with VS Build Tools 17.1.5](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) to V: drive. \
 You may download NASM from its official website: https://www.nasm.us/pub/nasm/stable/win64/.
 Make sure you have added the directory to the `PATH` environment variable. \
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases.
 Download the source code. \
 NoirVisor also use EDK II Libraries.
 However, they should be pre-compiled.
 Visit [EDK-II-Library](https://github.com/Zero-Tang/EDK-II-Library) on GitHub in order to build them.